 - What results have you seen, or where are you going? (results peak interest, don’t have a success story yet?
 Borrow one from your sponsor or team; show people who you are working with)

 - What has excited you the most? (the vision you have, goals, things you can do, etc.)

-Spend some time answering these questions for yourself and you will find the more you tell it the easier it becomes.
-In some instances it may require a few tweaks but learn and adjust.
+Spend some time answering these questions for yourself, and you will find the more you tell it, the easier it becomes.
+It may require a few tweaks in some instances but learn and adjust.
 You have a story to share — it’s time you focus on telling it to more people, more often.

 Seeking more social media training to help grow your business?